 Significant Wildlife Habitat (SWH) guidance documents produced by the MNRF were used as a guide to identify and confirm SWH on the Site (MNR, 2000).
-The Significant Wildlife Habitat

-Criteria Schedules for Ecoregion 6E (Ministry of Natural Resources and Forestry, 2015) apply to the proposed works.
+The Significant Wildlife Habitat Criteria Schedules for Ecoregion 6E (Ministry of Natural Resources and Forestry, 2015) apply to the proposed works.
 Information gathered during the background review and field investigations were compared to SWH criteria to identify SWH at the Site.

-Based on our observations during field investigations and the ELC classifications described in Section 0, the Site does not meet the criteria for designation as SWH.
-Details on species of conservation concern and their protected habitats are provided in Section 4.8.
+Based on our observations during field investigations (Section 4.6) and the ELC classifications described in Section 4.2, the pond at the western property boundary meets the criteria for Turtle Wintering Area SWH.